 Types of epoxy putties

 Different epoxy putties are formulated for different tasks and use on certain materials.
-Specialist wood putty for example is brown in colour and will often be wood filled, allowing it to bond more effectively.
+Specialist wood putty for example is coloured brown and will often be wood-filled, allowing it to bond more effectively.

 When it comes to epoxy for domestic plumbing, then finding a putty which is WRAS approved is vital to guarantee the safety of the repair.
 WRAS approval means that the material in question has been certified for use with drinking water.